The following topics are included in the Guide:

 To create a pull request do the following:

 - Create a feature branch for your changes and push those changes to the copy of your repository on GitHub.
 This is the best way to organize and even update your PR.

 - In your repository, click Pull requests on the right, and then click New pull request:

-magento:developbranch.
-We accept PRs to this branch only.
+magento:2.1-developbranch.
+We accept PRs to these branches only.

 - Review the changes, then click Create pull request.
 Fill out the form, and click Create pull request again to submit the PR—that’s it!

-After submitting your PR, you can head over to the Magento 2 repository’s Pull Requests panel to see your PR along with the others.
-Your PR undergoes automated testing, and if it passes, the core team considers it for inclusion in the Magento 2 core.
+After submitting your PR, you can head over to the Magento 2 repository’s Pull Requests panel to see your PR along with others.
+Your PR undergoes automated testing, and if it passes, the Community Engineering Team considers it for inclusion in the Magento 2 core.
 If some tests fail, please make the corresponding corrections in your code.

 Report an issue

 If you find a bug in Magento 2 code, you can report it by creating an issue in the Magento 2 repository.

 Note: Before creating an issue, please do the following: